Thursday, December 25, 2008

 finally and eternally perfected...

-So then, to become "BLESS-sed" is both the end Result of
+So then, to become "BLESS-sed" is both the End of

 God's work in us, someday ("...He who began a good work in you

-will carry it on to completion..."), as well as the motivation
+will carry it on to completion..."), as well as the Means by which

-for our journey through this life ("...that your love may abound
+we are being changed as we journey through this life ("...that your love

 As we meditate on this startling distinction, then, notice how